 - We will help you.
-The Part D EOB report you receive includes the current amount of your out-of-pocket costs.
-When this amount reaches \$7,400 this report will tell you that you have left the Initial Coverage Stage and have moved on to the Catastrophic Coverage Stage. - Make sure we have the information we need.
+The Part D Explanation of Benefits (EOB) report you receive includes the current amount of your out-of-pocket costs.
+When this amount reaches \$8,000 this report will tell you that you have left the Initial Coverage Stage and have moved on to the Catastrophic Coverage Stage. - Make sure we have the information we need.
 Section 3.2 tells what you can do to help make sure that our records of what you have spent are complete and up to date.

-SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug
+SECTION 2 What you pay for a drug depends on which drug payment stage you are in when you get the drug prescription filled or refilled.

-Section 2.1 What are the drug payment stages for SelectHealth Medicare Classic members?

-There are four "drug payment stages" for your prescription drug coverage under SelectHealth Medicare Classic.
-How much you pay depends on what stage you are in when you get a prescription filled or refilled.
 Details of each stage are in Sections 4 through 7 of this chapter.
 The stages are:

+Section 2.1 What are the drug payment stages for Select Health Medicare Essential members?

+There are four drug payment stages for your prescription drug coverage under Select Health Medicare Essential.
+How much you pay depends on what stage you are in when you get a